Carer’s Travel Scholarship

 Scholarship rounds, application guidelines and the application form are found below.

 Round 1 – For conference travel between 1st January and 30th June 2016.
 Applications open January 2016 and close Friday 11th March 2016 (close of business).
+NOW CLOSED – Awarded to Dr Ying Zhang (refer to below)

 Round 2 – For conference travel between 1st July and 31st December 2016.
 Applications open July 2016 and close Friday 12th August 2016 (close of business).